How to Begin a Yoga Practice

 This could be called a traditional approach and is certainly effective.
 Another way learn how to start yoga is to just start going to classes, absorbing more and more info every time you go, until one day you understand all that particular class offers.
 Most likely, your personal nature will dictate which is for you.
 Although my latter suggestion could be a disaster if the class you choose is not beginner-appropriate.
 IF this is the case, it should be stated that the class is not appropriate for beginners.
 A mixed level class would work, as the name implies all are welcome.
 However, another factor is the instructor and their ability to articulate and communicate the yoga exercises and philosophy in a beginner-appropriate manner, while still being able to engage the experienced participants who are also in the class.
 Also, the instructor would need to recognize the beginners and keep an eye out as they may need some extra attention above and beyond nicely articulated instructions.
 You could also have a hybrid of my two approaches listed above, attending beginners classes as well as mixed level classes simultaneously.
 Hopefully, the yoga lessons or classes are clear about the type of students that the class would be appropriate for and if not, the student should always be comfortable with approaching the instructor and asking.

-Beginning Yoga is a Process - Finding the Right Instructor & Class
+How to Begin a Yoga Practice: Finding the Right Instructor & Class

 Beginners to yoga should understand that learning yoga is a process, and finding the yoga classes and instructors that appeal to you might also be a process.